PjotrVr/FindCommand/README.md

 ## Installation

-To set up FindCommand on your local machine, open PowerShell/CMD in Administrator mode follow these steps:
+To set up FindCommand on your local machine, open PowerShell/CMD in Administrator mode and follow these steps:

 1. Clone the repository to your local machine: